 Food was quite good too, would probably be fantastic if you ate more than I did, there are huge displays of seafood and the like everywhere, though we stuck to Italian.
 (If you're reading this and you don't know me, I'm a vegan, it's no slur on the menus of Brussels).

 Shopping also great, there are lots of great looking places in Brussels, saw quite a few things I'd like but didn't want to be too laden down with stuff.
 Stopped off at Cité Europe2 on the way back and stocked up on mustard and wine and a few spirits for Christmas.
 Home in time for a Chinese takeaway and bed, and back to work again yesterday morning.
 Still, very very nice weekend while it lasted, nice to spend some time with my folks where we're all mostly just relaxing.

 Strange side note britishcornershop.co.uk is the number one google result for Maille mustard.
 It's not English, and though I love it I really try not to buy it here as it's about 1/4 of the price in France.
 I only brought five jars back this time as that's probably as much as I can eat within the best-before date.
 Maybe there's some money to be made in importing this stuff...
 Phil Vickery also writes about it, I thinkI've mentioned him before, possibly he's from Folkestone.

 Time to go to work, I'll upload the pictures later, but if you've still not had enough, here's a clip of an interesting merry go round I saw:

 more details in the pictures, coming later.

-Paul Clarke's weblog - I live in Hythe, Kent.
+Paul Clarke's weblog - I live in A small town, Kent.
 Married to Clare + father to two, I am a full stack web engineer, and I do js / Node, some ruby, other languages ect ect.
 I like pubs, running, eating, home-automation and other diy jiggery-pokery, history, genealogy, TV, squirrels, pirates, lego, + time travel.